Michael A. Crane, MD, MPH is Medical Director of the WTC Health Program Clinical Center of Excellence.

 World Trade Center Health Program Clinical Center of Excellence at Mount Sinai

-Recent studies, including those authored by Mount Sinai researchers, have documented the persistence of physical and mental health problems experienced by 9/11 workers and volunteers that include upper and lower respiratory and gastrointestinal problems, musculoskeletal disorders, mental health conditions, as well as various types of cancer.
-These individuals require continuous medical care and long-term follow up.
+Recent studies, including those authored by Mount Sinai researchers, have documented the persistence of physical and mental health problems experienced by 9/11 responders and volunteers.
+Some of the problems experienced by responders are: upper and lower respiratory and gastrointestinal problems, musculoskeletal disorders, mental health conditions, as well as various types of cancer.
+These studies have reinforced the fact that responders require continuous medical care and long-term follow up.

 Manhattan Clinical Center